3-year-old Mosaic Stadium needs repairs | CBC News

 City of Regina will be hit with $100K repair bill

-The city says metal joint covers on the main concourse level are beginning to show wear and tear.
+The city says metal joint covers on the main concourse level are beginning to show wear and tear, which is likely due to the popularity of the venue.

+"I think it would be fair to say that, yes, [the expansion joints are] not lasting as long as we would like [given] the nature of the traffic that's going over them," said Jeff May, manager of sport facilities and special events for the City of Regina, on Wednesday.

 Over time they could lead to a bumpy surface on the concourse as they start to shift and dip.